EthanDavis/campspot-simple-gapRule/README.md

   4. Click on Arguments tab
   5. In Program Arguments section , Enter your arguments (e.g. "./src/assets/test-case.json" 1).
   6. Click Apply

+  ## Command Line
+   1.you need to have the maven cli installed on your machine
+   2. run a maven
+   3.

 # high-level description
 The first thing I did was figure out how to get the objects in the test case file to serialize easily into a POJO.
 After figuring that out I looked into a java library that would make dealing with java dates easier.
-I decided to use the Joda time library which had many features that made tackling this problem much easier.I started by creating my domain models for the objects specified in the test file.
+I decided to use the Joda time library which had many features that made tackling this problem much easier.
+I started by creating my domain models for the objects specified in the test file.
 Then I started writing a unit test that would easily simulate a valid campsite and a campsite that breaks the gap rule.
-From there I needed to make a way to get each reservation for a specific campsite. initally I had this method in the `ReservationManager` class but quickly realized that it would be much easier if this         method lived in the `Campsite` class. then it was a matter of removing any campsite that broke the gap rule.
-I frist did this with `for` loops but again realized after a bit of googling that it would be much easier if I changed the `for` loops into a `stream` and used the `filter` function.
+From there I needed to make a way to get each reservation for a specific campsite.
+Initally I had this method in the `ReservationManager` class but quickly realized that it would be much easier if this         method lived in the `Campsite` class.
+Then it was a matter of removing any campsite that broke the gap rule.
+I first did this with `for` loops but again realized after a bit of googling that it would be much easier if I changed the `for` loops into a `stream` and used the `filter` method.
 I then just needed to check if any reservations were returned and if none were returned I would add that campsite to the list of available campsites.

 # Assumptions
 1. The reservations will be grouped by campsite, start and end date.